Speaking & Engagements

 Her talks are both deeply human and immediately applicable.

-Amanda is the right speaker for your event if your audience includes:
+The right speaker for your event if your audience includes:

 Cancer survivors, patients & caregivers